bdpedigo/talks/docs/slides/si/si.md

 ---
 # Future work

+- Develop and apply methods for comparing multimodal connectomics datasets, e.g.
+  - Across cortical regions
+  - Across
+- Relate differences in connectivity to differences in function, e.g.

 ---
 # How do wiring rules generalize across regions of cortex?
 To new species?
 Disease states?